-At the completion of the 3 year certification cycle and before expiry of certificate the client must be re-audited.
-Re-certification audit shall not be recommended if any Major-Nonconformities are not closed by expiry of the last certificate.
+At the completion of the 3 year certification cycle and before the expiry of a certificate the client must be re-audited.
+Re-certification audit shall not be recommended if any Major-Nonconformities are not closed by the expiry of the last certificate.

 A client wishing to extend the scope of its certification to cover additional products, processes, services or sites shall apply to RICI in writing.
 The Scheme Manager shall review the nature of extension and decide on the necessary audits/evaluations to be performed.

 A client has the right to publish that the management system as applicable is/are certified by RICI and apply certification and/or accreditation mark to promotional materials for which the certificate applies.
 In every case, the client shall take sufficient care of its publications and advertising so that no confusion arises between management system certification and specific product certification, certificated and non-certificated business scopes covering product and/or services, which may mislead the market.
 The client shall not make any claim that could mislead purchasers to believe that a product, process, service, site or organisation is covered by the certification when in fact it is not.
 The detailed rules will be provided by RICI along with the certificate issued on Doc 02 Rules for Use of Certification and Accreditation Marks.
 The logos used by certified clients remain the property of the certification body or accreditation body and must be discontinued if the certification has been withdrawn.

 Non-confidential information relating to a client certificated management system may be placed in the public domain by RICI as required including the name of the client, location, standard(s) certified on and current status of certification as active, suspended or withdrawn.
 Other information such as scope or verification of a true copy of the certificate may also be provided if required.